Jesse Stone (character): Hiatus and relaunch

 Well, right now CBS hasn't ordered another one.
 That's nothing new.
 They always seem to order them one at a time even though we kind of hit home runs, which is frustrating.
 So I'm not sure whether this is the last 'Jesse' or not.
 I don't think it will be, because there are so many other markets, cable and everything, that I think would want the series.

 On March 4, 2015, Hallmark Mysteries & Movies announced it had picked up a ninth film.
 Selleck himself indicated he was grateful to Hallmark, however he had to produce the movie with $1 million less budget than what CBS provided for the last film done for the network.
 Only Selleck, Kohl Sudduth, William Devane, and William Sadler returned for the ninth film, with the balance of the cast being new characters.
-It aired on October 18, 2015.
-A tenth film was under consideration in 2017.
+The movie, Jesse Stone: Lost in Paradise, aired on October 18, 2015.
+A tenth film was under consideration in 2017 and 2022.